When to See an Infectious Disease Specialist

 Do you help with medication costs?

-Yes, our staff can assist with patient assistance programs for expensive medications, particularly for hepatitis C treatment and HIV medications.
+Yes, our staff can assist with patient assistance programs for expensive medications, particularly HIV medications and IV antibiotics.
 Many pharmaceutical companies offer copay assistance or free medication programs for qualifying patients.
 Let us know if cost is a concern and we will explore available options.

 What if I don't have insurance?

 Please contact our office to discuss self pay options and available resources.
-For certain conditions like HIV and hepatitis C, state programs may help cover the cost of care and medications.
+For certain conditions like HIV, state programs may help cover the cost of care and medications.
 Our staff can help connect you with appropriate resources.